Search Results - Abigail Powers

 Abigail Fillmore

 Fillmore's most noted achievement as first lady was the establishment of the first White House Library.
 She had a lifelong appreciation for literature and refused to live in a home without books.
 The library became a popular reception room in the White House and functioned as the home of a literary salon.
 She was also involved in the political aspects of the presidency, and her husband often sought her opinion on state affairs.
-She took less interest in the role of White House hostess, and she suffered from ailments that prevented her from carrying out some of her duties, including an injured ankle that limited her mobility.
+Fillmore took less interest in the role of White House hostess, and suffered from ailments that prevented her from carrying out some of her duties, including an injured ankle that limited her mobility.
 Many of her social responsibilities were delegated to her daughter Mary Abigail Fillmore.
-Fillmore died of pneumonia in 1853, mere weeks after the end of her tenure as first lady.
+Fillmore died of pneumonia in 1853, less than a week after the end of her tenure as first lady.
 She has received little historical attention; she is considered one of the most obscure first ladies, and much of her correspondences are lost.
 Provided by Wikipedia